-Unless otherwise directed by the Hearing Officer or agreed by the parties, all papers other than the Complaint may be served in any of the following ways: (1) personal service; (2) first-class mail, first-class certified mail, first-class registered mail, or Express Mail through the U.S. Postal Service; (3) commercial courier service that generates a written confirmation of receipt or attempts at delivery; or (4) by electronic mail.
+Unless otherwise directed by the Hearing Officer or agreed by the parties, all papers other than the Complaint may be served in any of the following ways: (1) personal service; (2) first-class mail, first-class certified mail, first-class registered mail, or Express Mail through the U.S. Postal Service; (3) a commercial courier service that generates a written confirmation of receipt or attempts at delivery; or (4) electronic mail.
 See Rule 9134.

 Certificate of Service